MileHacker Logo

 Internet Access & Wi-Fi

-Most hotels, lodges, and some cafes in Kakamega town offer Wi-Fi access, despite the fact that it might be sless in very remote areas.
+Most hotels, lodges, and certain cafes in Kakamega town have Wi-fi-Fi access, despite the fact that it might be sless in very remote areas.
 Mobile data with a local SIM card usually provides reliable internet access in town and surrounding areas.

 Connectivity Options